bobfoster/avl-trees/README.md

            b                  a

 Likewise, for case 5, we can rotate left only after we rotate the 'c' subtree right, turning it into case 4.
-In general, at most two rotations are required to reduce the tree height.
+In general, at most two rotations are required to balance a node.

 Pseudo-code
 -----------